qnicondavid/Robot-Path-Display-Report/Report.md

 ---
 ## Robot Hardware
 The robot utilizes an Arduino-based Adafruit M0 microcontroller, alongside 4 mecanum wheels to move in every direction.
+The mecanum wheels allow the robot to move in any direction it is required to, back, forward, sideways, and to rotate.
 ## Task Description
 The robot is programmed to record its movements using a pathing logic and display them on the GUI.
 ## Movement Logic Function